About the Route I-195 to Route 18 interchange rehabilitation project

 • Constructing new stormwater drainage system for DOT infrastructure

-The project team is engaging the City of New Bedford, abutting residents and businesses, roadway users, and other stakeholders throughout the construction process.
+The project team is engaging with the City of New Bedford, abutting residents and businesses, roadway users, and other stakeholders throughout the construction process.
 MassDOT is committed to lessening the temporary construction impacts on the community and traveling public.

 Aerial view of I-195 and Route 18 interchange project